Bisher 245 mal gespeichert

 The school is located in a beautiful area surrounded by the nature, and you will be immersed in the real "African life".

 We work hard to improve the lives of young children (aged 5 years and under) through early years education and social support.
-We are looking for an international team of volunteers to help with things like:
+We are looking for an international team of volunteers to help here.

 Playing with the children